minghan/cheatsheet/git.md

 Gitflow
 -------

-Assuming you are using the [gitflow git extensions](https://github.com/nvie/gitflow)
+Assumes you are using the [gitflow git extensions](https://github.com/nvie/gitflow).
+Help is available at [gitflow wiki](https://github.com/nvie/gitflow/wiki/Command-Line-Arguments).

     $ git flow feature start <feature_x>
     # The above will create a new branch feature/feature_x